anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Take no thought of who is right or wrong or who is better than.
-Be not for or against.
+Quote: One must be fond of people and trust them if one is not to make a mess of life.

-By: Bruce Lee
+By: E. M. Forster